FC Inter Milan places in the city

 From 1930 to 1947, and then occasionally until 1958, Inter played their home games at the Arena Civica.
 They had moved there after the stands of the old Goldoni Fossati stadium had collapsed, causing several injuries.

-The last match played there by Inter was on December 10th, 1958: the Coppa delle Fiere (which no longer exists) against Lyon, which they won 7-0.
+The last match played there by Inter was on December 10th, 1958: the Inter-Cities Fairs Cup (no longer existing) against Lyon, which Inter won 7-0.

 Piazzale Angelo Moratti

-The San Siro stadium, commissioned by the president of AC Milan at the time, Piero Pirelli, was built in 1925 in the eponymous Milanese district, near the Ippodromo del Trotto.
+The San Siro stadium, commissioned by then president of AC Piero Pirelli, was built in 1925 in the eponymous Milanese district, near the Hyppodrome.

-The property remained under the ownership of AC Milan until 1935 when it was purchased by the Municipality of Milano and, in 1947, became the official premises also for Inter who, up until then, had played their matches at the Arena Civica.
+The property remained under the ownership of AC Milan until 1935 when it was purchased by the Municipality of Milano and, in 1947, became the official grounds for Inter as well.
+Up until then, Inter had played their matches at the Municipal Arena.

-Here the Nerazzurri Inter team won their second European Cup in the 1964/1965 season against Benfica.
+The Nerazzurri won here their second European Cup against Benfica in the 1964/1965 season.

 Galleria Passarella 2